How To Ski: Ultimate Beginners Guide (10 Easy Steps)

 Luckily learning how to slow and stop is not that difficult, but it does require lots of practice.
 The best way for new skiers to stop is to put their skis into a wedge shape known as a pizza or snowplow.

 - Push the backs of the skis out to make a wedged shape.
 This will create resistance and slow your speed.

 - Gently push out the back of the skis further until you come to a complete stop.

 - To slow down faster, push into the inside edge of each ski with more power to increase the friction and the rate at which you slow down.

 The snowplough is only effective to a certain steepness of the slope and can lead to fatigue over long distances.
-It’s best to snowplough on beginner slopes.
+It's best to snowplough on beginner slopes.

 Learn more about the pizza stop and other ways to control speed.

 3. Learn How to Turn

 Once you’ve learned to slide down baby slopes and got to grips with pizza stops, it’s time to build on these skills and take the next step towards becoming a skier.

 Why do skiers turn?

 Skiers control their descent by continuously turning left and right down the mountain.
 Turning on skis is an essential skill and the key to skiing all areas of the mountain safely.
-The right and left turns to allow you to control your speed, explore more of the mountain and safely descent steep trails.
+The right and left turn to allow you to control your speed, explore more of the mountain and safely descent steep trails.

 Learning to turn takes lots of practice and determination and it is something you will be continuously working on as you progress from a beginner to an advanced skier.

 Learning to turn

 To learn to turn, start on a shallow beginner slope (marked green on trail maps) then follow these steps to initiate your first turn.

 - Slide downhill and then come into a gentle snowplough.